Catena-Media/Dtective/_docs/contributing.md

 ---
 title: Contributing
-subtitle: Take a look at what we have in the crystal ball for Dtective.
-tags: [features, featured]
+tags: [contribute]
-author: evan
 ---

 # Contributing to Dtective

 We are glad you are here.
 We would like you to  take a moment to review this guide so the process is easy and effective for everyone involved.
-The contributions to Dtective are governed by our [Code of Conduct](https://github.com/Catena-Media/QA-Automation_Runner/blob/master/CODE_OF_CONDUCT.md).
+The contributions to Dtective are governed by our [Code of Conduct](https://github.com/Catena-Media/Dtective/blob/gh-pages/CODE_OF_CONDUCT.md).

 ## Using our Issue Tracker
-We have prepared templates for [bug reports](https://github.com/Catena-Media/QA-Automation_Runner/issues/new?template=BUG.md) and [feature requests](https://github.com/Catena-Media/QA-Automation_Runner/issues/new?template=FEATURE.md) to help you formulate the issue at hand.
+We have prepared templates for [bug reports](https://github.com/Catena-Media/Dtective/issues/new?template=BUG.md) and [feature requests](https://github.com/Catena-Media/Dtective/issues/new?template=FEATURE.md) to help you formulate the issue at hand.

 ### Creating a Pull Request